-- Net-SNMP includes source and pre-compiled objects for all major flavors or UNIX and Linux as well as a number of other operating systems. - Net-SNMP is an extensible agent.
+- Net-SNMP is an extensible agent.
 Generally, SNMP agents can retrieve only data that has been defined in a MIB file.
 In most cases, a hardware or software manufacturer creates the MIB file and then ships the MIB file with the product.
 Net-SNMP allows users to add values to the MIB file and retrieve values from scripts, programs, and files. - Net-SNMP is a natural fit with SL1's Dynamic Applications.
 Using Net-SNMP and dynamic applications, users can create reports, coupled graphs, and events based on the data points that are most useful to them.